DevRel-Foundation/wg-community-engagement-support/CHARTER.md

 # Governance

-All Working Groups within the DevRel Foundation must:
+All working groups within the DevRel Foundation must:

 - Function with openness and transparency, meaning that participation is open to all, and minutes and other documents are available and easily accessible to everyone.